Cosmic Strings Gravitational Wave Probe of Leptogenesis: Thermal, Non-thermal, Near-resonant and Flavourful: Numerical Results

 \subsection{High-scale Thermal Leptogenesis}

 We now apply the optimal values of the Yukawa coupling and $M_\phi$ to the high-scale leptogenesis scenario.
 With these parameters fixed, the efficiency factor becomes independent of the sterile neutrino mass $M_1$.
-We plot the efficiency and the numerical best fit against flavoured effective neutrino mass in figure \ref{fig:flavoured mtilde scan}.
+We numerically scanned over the effective neutrino mass and plot the efficiency and the numerical best fit against flavoured effective neutrino mass in figure \ref{fig:flavoured mtilde scan}.

 The efficiency never falls below about $70 \%$ due to the late decaying $\phi$ continuing to inject right–handed neutrinos after washout processes have frozen out.
 In contrast, in standard thermal leptogenesis, the efficiency at large effective neutrino masses can be suppressed by several orders of magnitude, reaching $\kappa=\mathcal{O}(10^{-4})$.
 Maintaining $\kappa>0.7$ therefore represents a dramatic improvement in this regime.
-The numerical solution for the efficiency factor $\kappa_\alpha(\tilde{m}_{1\alpha})$ is accurately described by the best fit formula
+The results are sufficiently well behaved that it is convenient to give an analytic fit to the numeric results.
+To construct a suitable parameterisation, we note that the efficiency must approach unity for small effective neutrino masses ($\tilde{m}$), while for large $\tilde{m_1}$ it asymptotes to a constant less than unity.
+We therefore adopt a fit that reproduces this limiting behaviour with a power law interpolation in between,